bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/removeprunedfunds.md

 - n: "`result`"
   t: "null"
   p: "Required<br>(exactly 1)"
-  d: "If the funds are removed from the wallet, JSON `null` will be returned"
+  d: "JSON `null` when the command was successfull or a JSON with an error field on error."

 {% enditemplate %}

-*Example from Bitcoin Core 0.13.1*
+*Example*

 {% highlight bash %}
-bitcoin-cli removeprunedfunds a8d0c0184dde994a09ec054286f1ce581b\
+bitcoin-cli removeprunedfunds "a8d0c0184dde994a09ec054286f1ce581bebf46446a512166eae7628734ea0a5"
-ebf46446a512166eae7628734ea0a5
 {% endhighlight %}

-(Success: no result displayed.)

 *See also*